 Public transport is the main mode of travel in NYC, so you’ll want to know how to make the most of it and understand it.
 The subway is usually the best choice for both speed and cost, but it’s not without problems.
-Delays and cancelations often happen so learn to be patient and plan for extra time if needed.
-You’ll also want to plan how you use it money wise carefully.
+Delays and cancelations often happen, so learn to be patient and plan for extra time if needed.
+You’ll also want to plan how you use it money-wise carefully.
 The cost of an unlimited metro card might seem steep at first, but the cost of regular top-ups can add up quickly.

 Use lampposts to navigate Central Park

 At over 3.41 kilometers squared, it’s easy for new arrivals to get lost in Central Park.
 But did you know you can use the lampposts to find your way around?
 On each post, you’ll find four numbers.
 The first two indicate the nearest cross street.
 The higher the second two numbers, the closer you are to the parks north-south centerline.
-Finally, if the last number is even, you’re on the east side.
+Finally, if the last digit is even, you’re on the east side.
 If it’s odd, you’re on the west side.

 Head to lee-frequented flea-markets for better finds

 NYC’s numerous flea markets offer an abundance of unique treasures.
-But the most popular ones such as Brooklyn Flea and other popular marts tend to come with high prices and large crowds.
+But the most popular ones, such as Brooklyn Flea and other popular marts, tend to come with high prices and large crowds.
 You stand a better chance of finding something unique if you head to lees frequented marts like Grand Bazaar NYC on the Upper East Side and Hell’s Kitchen Flea Market.

 Head to the TKTS booth at the right time for cheap Broadway tickets